itsbenweeks/benweeks.github.io/_posts/2016-9-12-Vipassana.md

   people around me were not to be communicated with.
 And this definition of communication was pretty broad.
 Eye-contact can be a form of communication; so you that was off limits.

 * *No touching* - Students must also refrain from touching each other.
 This was an interesting one.
-On my eigth day I remember a person touched my while reaching for a bowl in the food line.
+On my eigth day I remember a person touched me while reaching for a bowl in the food line.
 It was only then that I realized it was the first time in a week that I had been touched.
 My body grews more sensitive, especially for a kinesthetic person like myself.

 * *Meals are provided* - All students were fed wholesome vegetarian meals for the duration of the 10 day course.
 The food provided was very